JelsaTHE 2026 TRAVEL GUIDE

 Sandy Beach

-Follow the waterfront promenade along the historic core of Jelsa, past the cafe bars and restaurants, and you will reach the following beaches:
+Follow the promenade along the historic core of Jelsa (on your right side if you are standing facing the water at the bridge), past the cafe bars and restaurants, and you will reach the following beaches on Jelsa’s southern side:

-- Mina Beach – this gently sloping sandy beach can be reached within a 10-minute walk from Jelsa’s centre.
-Mina ticks all the boxes for a family-friendly beach, with plenty of space and shade, a waterpark, changing rooms, freshwater showers, parking, and the convenient Mina Beach Restaurant & Lounge Bar.
-With all of these endowments, Mina has become a very popular beach, but you should still be able to find a quiet swimming and sunbathing spot in the surrounding coves.
-As you can probably tell, it’s a perfect place for kids to spend the day… or the summer.
+• Mina Beach: this gently sloping sandy beach is within walking distance from Jelsa’s centre, even for kids.
+It ticks all the boxes for a family-friendly beach, with plenty of space and shade, a waterpark, changing rooms, freshwater showers, parking, and the convenient Mina Beach Restaurant & Lounge Bar.
+With all of these endowments, the beach has become very popular, but you should still be able to find a quiet swimming and sunbathing spot.

 Grebišće Beach